Major Esports Tournaments and Leagues

 ESL also organizes the ESL National Championships.
 These are smaller, region-specific competitions that are held in numerous different countries.
 They feature mostly the same games we listed above, along with a few others.

 The Intel Extreme Masters are organized by ESL, too.
 This is another series of tournaments that take place all over the world.
-They were introduced in 2007 to help eSports gain exposure outside of the main existing markets.
+They were introduced in 2007 to help esports gain exposure outside of the main existing markets.
 They’ve broadly followed a fixed format since then, with a number of small qualifying events each year culminating in a Grand Final.

 Multiple games are used for Intel Extreme Masters tournaments.
 The following have all been featured at one time or another:

-This is one of the premier eSports leagues for Counter-Strike: Global Offensive.
+This is one of the premier esports leagues for Counter-Strike: Global Offensive.
 It was launched in 2016, and features the best CSGO teams from around the world.
 There are two seasons per year, each lasting for several weeks.

 The first ELEAGUE season ran from May to July.
 24 teams took part, and they were separated into six groups of four.
 The format was quite complex, but we’ll do our best to explain how it worked!

 Teams played the other three teams in their group twice before being seeded for the group semifinals.
 The team with the best points total from their group played the team with the worst points total from the group, and the second and third placed teams faced each other.
-The winner of the two semifinals then played to determine the group winner.
+The winners of the two semifinals then played to determine the group winner.

 Each group winner automatically qualified for the playoffs, while each runner up made it into a “Last Chance Qualifier.”
 The two best third-placed teams also went into the qualifier, for a total of eight teams.
 These eight teams played a single elimination bracket until they were down to two teams, both who qualified for the playoffs with the six group winners.